Home

 While the beginning attempts at radio broadcasting mostly took place in the Northeast part of the country, San Francisco was a unique oasis of the radio art.
 In 1920, the city had more experimental broadcasting stations than anywhere else.
 In the 1930's, the city was the network radio headquarters for the entire West Coast.

-The website's author, John Schneider, is a lifelong radio historian and a Fellow in History of the California Historical Radio Society.
-He contributes regular articles on radio history to "Radio World" and "The Spectrum Monitor", and is the author of two books, "Bay Area Radio" and "Seattle Radio".
+The website's author, John Schneider, is a lifelong radio historian and a Fellow of the California Historical Radio Society.
+He is a regular historical contributor to "Radio World" and "The Spectrum Monitor", and author of two books, "Bay Area Radio" and "Seattle Radio".
 He has compiled a large collection of original photographs of radio broadcasting's early years, although only a small portion of this collection appears on this site.

 Station logos